costadev00/youtube-public-feedback-and-content-suggestions/README.md

 # YouTube Comments Sentiment Analysis

 This project is a web application developed in Python using Flask that extracts comments from YouTube videos and performs sentiment analysis on them.
-The application processes the comments, assigns labels such as **EXCELLENT**, **AVERAGE**, **BAD**, and **TERRIBLE** to each comment, and presents an overall conclusion of the audience's reaction.
-Additionally, based on the aggregated analysis, the application generates creative content suggestions specifically for TikTok using the OpenAI ChatCompletion API.
+The application processes the comments, assigns labels such as **EXCELLENT**, **AVERAGE**, **BAD**, and **TERRIBLE** to each comment, and presents an overall conclusion of the audience’s reaction.
+Additionally, based on the aggregated analysis, the application generates creative content suggestions specifically for TikTok using the OpenAI ChatCompletion API (leveraging a specialized marketing RAG on top of OpenAI’s “4th model”).

 ## Features